 Now that you know why you need to give it a shot, here are 10 incredible techniques that can help you take your efforts further meanwhile keeping your search engine marketing budget within limits.

-Note that these techniques apply both on Google Adwords and CPC campaign.
+Note that these techniques apply both to Google Adwords and CPC campaigns.

 Your audience is the center of the whole story whether it’s the paid search campaign or any other strategy- without having complete knowledge of your target audience, no technique or tool can bring results.
-But that seems more like an advice than a method …right?
-Here’s the trick:
+But that seems more like advice than a method …right?

 This is vital for a paid search campaign.